rhagelstrom/BetterCombatEffects/README.md

 * **TURNDS** will cause an effect to DEACTIVIATE on the START of the PC/NPC turn.

-* **TURNRS** will cause the effect to be REMOVED on the START of the PC/NPC turn.
-This is useful for conditions such as prone where a creature will typically get up at the start of their turn and the DM forgets to remove the effect.
+* **TURNRS** will cause the effect to be REMOVED on the START of the PC/NPC turn if current duration is 1.

-  * Prone; PRONE; TURNRS
+  * Dodge; TURNRS

 * **TURNAE** will cause an effect to ACTIVIATE on the END of the PC/NPC turn.

 * **TURNDE** will cause an effect to DEACTIVIATE on the END of the PC/NPC turn.

-* **TURNRE** will cause the effect to be REMOVED at the END of the PC/NPC turn.
+* **TURNRE** will cause the effect to be REMOVED at the END of the PC/NPC turn if current duration is 1.
 This is useful for conditions like poison to be removed but do not require a saving throw.

   * Poisoned; Poisoned; TURNRE

-* **STURNRS** will cause the effect to be REMOVED on the START of the source of the effects turn.
+* **STURNRS** will cause the effect to be REMOVED on the START of the source of the effects turn if current duration is 1.
 This is usefull for conditions with the text "until the start of your next turn"

-* **STURNRE** will cause the effect to be REMOVED on the END of the source of the effects turn.
+* **STURNRE** will cause the effect to be REMOVED on the END of the source of the effects turn if current duration is 1.
 This is usefull for conditions with the text "until the end of your turn"

-* **STURNREN** will cause the effect to be REMOVED on the E ND of the source of the effects NEXT turn.
-This is usefull for conditions with the text "until the end of your turn next turn"

-  * Stunning Strike; Stunned; STURNREN
+  * Stunning Strike; Stunned; STURNRE

 ## Damage Modifiers
 * **DMGAT** will cause an effect to ACTIVIATE when the PC/NPC takes damage.